gitglob/simple_NeRF/README.md

   </tr>
 </table>

-# Comments
+# Hierarchical Volume Sampling

-In the "feat/hierarchical_sampling" branch, you can find the coarse-fine hierarchical/importance sampling version of the original NeRF, where we use a coarse NeRF, with lower embedding dimension, to do importance sampling for the fine network, which has a higher embedding dimension.
-However, there is a bug somewhere in the code, which I failed to detect, causing a weird "stripe" effect in the rendered scene.
-You can see it in the picture below:
+In the "feat/hierarchical_sampling" branch, you can find the coarse-fine hierarchical sampling version of the original NeRF, where we use a coarse network, with lower embedding dimension, to do importance sampling for the fine network, which has a higher embedding dimension.

+The results are the followign, after 34000 iterations.

 <table>
   <tr>